 Traveling Solo in Cuba on a Backpackers Budget

 As already mentioned I blew my budget in Cuba.
 I was told by a friend that I could efficiently budget $300 for nine days in Cuba so long as I didn’t eat out in fancy restaurants.
-Unfortunately, this friend was not traveling solo and did not have to pay for transport between cities as her and her group had rented a car.
+Unfortunately, this friend was not traveling solo and did not have to pay for transport between cities as she and her group had rented a car.
 It is pretty simple to save money on food and drink but almost impossible to save on accommodation and transport as these prices are fixed.

 At the end of this section, I have created a daily budget so you can work out how much you may need for however many days you are traveling in Cuba.